Clinic Intern Program

 - When will I know if I have been selected for the program?

 Applications are typically reviewed over the spring and summer.
 Interviews are held at the beginning of the fall semester.
 All applicants will be advised of their selection by the beginning of the fall semester.

-- What level class is the volunteer program?
+- What level class is the program?

-The volunteer program is renewed each year and is subject to change.
+The program is renewed each year and is subject to change.
 In the past, it has been a 400-level BBH class, with 2-3 credits given in the spring and 2-3 credits given in the fall.